smgtkn/ReactProject/README.md

 	 {cam: '0', algorithms:{id: 0 parameters: ['default', 2, false, 'default']} }
          will be logged on console.

-	 When parameters is not selected for an algorithm, default values are used.
+	 When parameters are not selected for an algorithm, default values are used.